-We are subject to regulation by the PRC government authorities.
-These relevant regulatory authorities have broad powers to adopt regulations and other requirements affecting or restricting our operations, including tax policies.
-Moreover, these relevant regulatory authorities possess significant powers to enforce applicable regulatory requirements in the event of our non-compliance, including the imposition of fines, sanctions or the revocation of licenses or permits to operate our business.
+We are subject to regulation by government authorities of countries where we have operations.
+Some of these relevant regulatory authorities have broad powers to adopt regulations and other requirements affecting or restricting our operations, including tax policies.
+Moreover, some of these relevant regulatory authorities possess significant powers to enforce applicable regulatory requirements in the event of our non-compliance, including the imposition of fines, sanctions or the revocation of licenses or permits to operate our business.
 Any of these events could have a material adverse impact on our results of operation.